Tom Breneman: Family

 Breneman married former actress Billie Dunn.
 They had two children, Gloria Anne, and Tom Jr.

 Death

-Breneman died April 28, 1948, in Encino, California.
+Breneman died of a heart attack on April 28, 1948, in Encino, California.
 His funeral was held May 1, 1948, in Hollywood.
 He is interred at Forest Lawn Memorial Park (Glendale).
 Breneman was honored by being given a star on the Hollywood Walk of Fame.